-16. Abstract A study of a 39 kilometer section of the Trans-Canada Highway (TCH) directly east of Banff National Park in Alberta, Canada evaluated the best locations to mitigate the effect of the TCH on the local wildlife populations and provide for reductions in wildlife-vehicle collisions (WVCs).
+A study of a 39 kilometer section of the Trans-Canada Highway (TCH) directly east of Banff National Park in Alberta, Canada evaluated the best locations to mitigate the effect of the TCH on the local wildlife populations and provide for reductions in wildlife-vehicle collisions (WVCs).
 In addition, the study conducted cost-benefit analyses to show where investments in mitigation may provide a net savings to society.
 The total number of WVCs for the study section between 1998 and 2010 was 806 or an average of 62 WVCs per year.
 This amounts to an average cost-to- society of \$640,922 per year due to motorist crashes with large wildlife, primarily ungulates.
 Results indicate there are ten sites where mitigation measures would address a combination of values: local and regional conservation needs, high WVC rates, land security (can't be developed) where mitigation measures are made, and mitigation options that make good sense and were not engineering challenges.
-Of the ten mitigatio (4.4), Yamnuska Bow Valley East Corridor (4.4) and Heart Creek (4.2).
+Of the ten mitigation emphasis sites (MES) that were identified, the three with the highest combined values (5=very high; 0=low) were: Kananaskis River Bridge (4.4), Yamnuska Bow Valley East Corridor (4.4) and Heart Creek (4.2).
 Five of the ten MES had average annual costs exceeding \$20,000 per year due to WVCs making each of these an excellent candidate for cost effective mitigation measures.
 The report provides each MES with its own particular blend of recommendations for how best to mitigate the effect of the TCH on the local wildlife populations.
-An analysis of the two wildlife underpasses with fencing at a 3 km section of the TCH within the project area near Dead Man's Flats showed that total WVCs dropped from an annual average ost by over 90%, from an average of 2.5 WVCs post-mitigation construction.
+An analysis of a wildlife underpass with fencing at a 3 km section of the TCH within the project area near Dead Man's Flats showed that total WVCs dropped from an annual average of 11.8 preconstruction to an annual average of 2.5 WVCs post-mitigation construction.
 The wildlife crossings and fencing reduced the annual average cost by over 90%, from an average of \$128,337 per year to a resulting \$17,564 average per year.

 17. Key Words 18.
-Distribution Statement Wildlife-vehicle collisions, high analysis, wildlife corridors, habitat N/A 19.
+Distribution Statement Wildlife-vehicle collisions cost-benefit analysis, wild connectivity N/A 19.
 Security Classification (of this report) N/A 20.
-Security Classification. (of N/A this page) 21.
+Security Classification this page) N/A on. (of 21.
 No. of Pages 52 22.
 Price N/A